nuitrcs/examplejobs/readme.md

 # Example Quest Jobs

 This repository contains example job submission and application scripts for use on Quest.
+We are still adding additional examples and languages/applications to it, so if there are examples you'd find useful, please [let us know](mailto:quest-help@northwestern.edu).

 In all cases, you need to update the information in the scripts as appropriate to your allocation, the computing resources you need, and your files/directories.